Nursing (NURS)

 Fees: Yes.

-Application of theory in care of clients with a wide-range of psychiatric and/or mental health disorders across the lifespan.
-Emphasis on the nurse's role in various treatment settings and current treatment modalities.
-Development of proficiency in mental health practice with diverse populations.
-Emphasis on therapeutic use of self with individuals and groups in a variety of community-based settings.
+Application of theory to identify and maximize mental health outcomes of clients with a variety of mental health disorders.
+Emphasis on the nurse’s role in various treatment settings.
+Utilizing an inclusive, interdisciplinary approach with clients.
+Development of proficiency in mental health care and education with diverse populations.
+Application of the safe therapeutic use of self with mental health clients.

 Prerequisites: Admission to the BSN program.